jkesle/ravin-websynth/README.md

-# Ravin' Websynth
+# Ravin' Websynth, it's a synthesizer
-## Synth implementation using the WebAudio API and React

 ### How To Use:
 1.)
 Install node and npm if you don't have them already